Fesaa/Media-Provider/UI/Writerside/topics/Usage.md

         Download the content as a one-off.
 You can always decide where to save you download, and if you'd like to start it immediately.
 Some providers offer extra options while downloading.
 See their respective documentation for details.
         <img alt="search_result_example.png" height="300" src="download_options_example.png" width="700"/>
+        Disable <code>Start download immediately</code>  to pick which files/chapters you'd like to download.
     </tab>
     <tab title="Subscribe">
         Some providers also allow you to subscribe to their content.
 Media Provider will then periodically (daily, weekly, monthly).